glycerine/jcp/README.md

 of RPC, peers communicate fragments of infinite data streams over any number of persistent circuits.
-Since the roles are peer-to-peer rather than client-server, either end can run the code for any service
+Since the roles are peer-to-peer rather than client-server, any peer can run the code for any service
-(as here, in the jcp case, either end can give or take a filesystem update).
+(as here, in the jcp case, either end can give or take a stream of filesystem updates).

 installation
 ------------